|Understanding The Issue

 How would the law be affected?

-The components of ObamaCare all are interwoven, so breaking one has the potential of making the entire health care policy unworkable.
+The components of ObamaCare all are interwoven, so breaking one has the potential of seriously impacting the entire health care policy.

 Prior to ObamaCare, each state had its own criteria for Medicaid eligibility.